On torsion in finitely presented groups: Introduction

-In \cite{Lempp} it was shown by Lempp that the problem of recognising torsion-freeness for finitely presented groups is $\Pi^{0}_{2}$-complete.
-In \cite{Chiodo} we showed that there exists a finitely presented group whose finitely presented subgroups are not recursively enumerable (i.e. not $\Sigma_{1}^{0}$).
-Applying the techniques and results from this paper, we extend the result by Lempp and show the following: \\
+In \cite{Lempp} it was shown by Lempp that the problem of recognising torsion-freeness for finitely presented groups is $\Pi^{0}_{2}$-complete in Kleene's arithmetic hierarchy (see \cite{Rogers}, or the introduction to \cite{Lempp}, for a description of $\Sigma_{n}^{0}$ sets, $\Pi_{n}^{0}$ sets, and Kleene's arithmetic hierarchy).
+Therefore the set of finitely presented subgroups of any universal torsion-free finitely presented group is $\Pi_{2}^{0}$-complete, and, in particular, not recursively enumerable.
+In \cite{Chiodo} we gave another proof of the existence of a finitely presented group whose set of finitely presented subgroups is not recursively enumerable, without the use of the results of Lempp \cite{Lempp} or Oleg Belegradek \cite{Bele}.
+Building on theorem \ref{uni tor free}, we show the following. \\